tbela99/carousel/README.md

 - panel - (*mixed*) element to add.
 - tab - (*mixed*, optional) tab associated to the element.
-- index - (*int*, optional) position where the tab will be inserted.
+- index - (*int*, optional) position where the tab will be inserted. if not secified, the element will be inserted at the end.

 ### Returns: